-Metropolitan Learning Institute provides standalone English-as-a-Second Language courses as a service to the NYC communities in which its campuses are located.
-These courses are not intended to be career-based and are thus defined as 'avocational'.
-As such, they are not approved by the Council on Occupational Education and are not accredited by that body, although they are State-approved as mentioned below.
+Metropolitan Learning Institute provides standalone and bundled Site Safety Training (SST) courses as a service to workers in the NYC communities in which MLI campuses are located.
+These courses are for safety purposes and are not intended to be career-training-they are thus defined as 'avocational'.
+As such, they are not approved by the Council on Occupational Education and are not accredited by that body, although they are NYC/NYS-approved as mentioned below.

-Metropolitan Learning Institute is a school with an enrollment that has consistently been over 95% immigrant at the New York campuses for all of its history, and which has its campuses in heavily immigrant neighborhoods in Queens and Brooklyn (The borough of Queens in fact is hailed as the 'most diverse place on earth' according to Wikipedia).
-The provision by the school of English-only classes to local residents is an investment in the community, a source of good relations and positive image-building, and a valid means to publicize the wider mission of the school (career training) without diminishing it in any way.
+Metropolitan Learning Institute is a school with an enrollment that has consistently been over 95% immigrant at its New York campuses for all of its history, and which has its campuses in heavily immigrant neighborhoods in Queens and Brooklyn.
+The role of immigrants as builders in the history of New York City is a long and storied one, from the walls of the original Dutch settlement to the skyscrapers of today.
+The provision by the school of SST classes to local workers is an investment in the community, a source of good relations and positive image-building, and a valid means to publicize the wider mission of the school (career training) without diminishing it in any way.

-The standalone ESL course enrollments MLI offers were approved by the New York State Education Department/BPSS.
+The standalone and bundled SST courses MLI offers are approved by the New York State Education Department/BPSS, and are supervised directly by the NYC Department of Buildings (DOB), which mandates such training for workers under Local Law 196.
 As short-term courses, they are ineligible for Title IV financial aid.
 Pricing and refund policies are covered on the respective enrollment agreements for each course.